-As chief information officer and vice president of computing and information services, Joseph Vaughan leads the Department of Computing and Information Services (CIS), which provides information technology services to the HMC community.
-Since HMC is the lead college in the Claremont Intercampus Networking Effort (CINE) and in Sakai at The Claremont Colleges, Vaughan also oversees CIS contributions in those areas.
+As chief information officer and vice president of computing and information services, Joseph Vaughan leads the Office of Computing and Information Services (CIS), which provides information technology services to the Harvey Mudd College community.
+Since Harvey Mudd is the lead college in the Claremont Intercampus Networking Effort (CINE) and in Sakai at The Claremont Colleges, Vaughan also oversees CIS contributions in those areas.

 Vaughan earned his C.Phil. and M.A. degrees in philosophy at UCLA and his B.A., first class honors, in philosophy and psychology at Trinity College, Dublin, Ireland.
 At Trinity College, he was twice awarded the Bernard Prize in Philosophy.